BoxPay-SDKs/checkout-flutter-sdk/README.md

 # checkout-flutter-sdk

-Welcome to your Boxpay Checkout React Native SDK 👋
+Welcome to your Boxpay Checkout Flutter SDK 👋

 ## Installation